Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 ## Open Topics
-- As of today (2024-05-08) the Package is only tested with a single device.
-It is intended to push the package forward to also support multiple devices with master-slave logic.
+- As of today (2024-11-13) the Package is tested with two devices in master-slave logic.
+It is working fine, but can only controll the master.
+However, retreiving sensor values from a slave is not tested untill now.
+- Copying the code to another Master like described in [No. 7](#7-duplicate-to-ambientika-2-if-you-have-multiple-master-devices) is also untested.
+If you find any issues, please let me know so that this can be fixed!
 - I am not able to provide a custom integration.
 If you are a developer and have the time and knowledge to do so, feel free to take my "code" or send me a message so that we can push this package forward to a more user-friendly integration.
 - A [Template-Fan](https://www.home-assistant.io/integrations/fan.template/) may be a thing.
 But I'm not sure, if this makes any sense with this device.